McFerrin Center for Entrepreneurship Marketing Coordinator

 As the manager of Startup Aggieland’s Accelerator and Startup LLP, Shelly is able to draw on more than 30 years of professional experience as a serial entrepreneur who has launched three corporations, including two non-profits; and who has helped others to launch several corporations as a founding officer and director.
 Shelly owned and operated an award-winning national corporation in College Station for 20 years which supported many programs at Texas A&M University, including the entrepreneurship club, multicultural services, Aggie Bonfire and the Corps of Cadets.

 Another of the corporations that she co-founded raised funding to rebuild a working, landmark lighthouse on Lake Conroe after it was demaged by a tornado in 1999.
 She also served on a $39.9 million bond committee to renovate and expand a rural school district facilities, including a regional tennis facility that was later named by the UTSA as best-in-the-nation.
 As president of another non-profit corporation, she led the building of a large commercial playground and recreational facilities for a low-income community to improve quality of life and property values.

 Shelly enjoys collaborating with the McFerrin Center team and serving on action-oriented committees.
 She enjoys all outdoor sports, in particular boating, golf, tennis and hiking — as well as traveling with friends and family.

-Research InterestsEconomic Development, Venture Acceleration, Student Living Learning Programs, Business Acceleration in Latin America, MagLev and Clean Energy
+Research InterestsEconomic Development, Venture Acceleration, Student Living Learning Programs, Business Acceleration in Latin America, Clean Energy